-Camps, Sports and Excursions Fund
+Camps, Sports and Excursions Fund CSEF

 The Camps, Sports and Excursions Fund is made available to families holding Health Care Concession cards.
 Information and application forms can be obtained from the school Office.
-The school prioritises using these funds for camps and the swimming program.

 Conveyance Allowance

 A Conveyance Allowance is available to parents where travel more than 4.8kms on the shortest possible route to get their student to their nearest school.
 Further details can be obtained from the School Office.